junxit/us-congress-bills-111/metadata.md

 - 2009-12-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H13581)
 - 2009-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H13581)
 - 2009-12-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-01-20 — Referred to the Committee on Environment and Public Works.
+- 2010-01-20 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S49)
+- 2010-01-20 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S49)